A Great Alternative to Pizza for the Home Chef

 - Brush edges of dough with water.
-Fold dough over filling and press edges with a fork or fingers to seal.
+Fold dough over the filling and press the edges with a fork or fingers to seal.

 - Carefully place calzones on a greased baking sheet.
 Beat one egg and one Tablespoon of water until frothy.
 Brush both calzones with egg wash.